starnowski/posmulten/README.md

 ```
 As was mentioned in previous [sections](#setting-rls-policy-for-a-table-with-a-multi-column-primary-key), posmulten creates a function that checks if a row with a specified primary key exists for the current tenant.
 For this example, the is_user_belongs_to_current_tenant function was created because table posts have a foreign key column that references table users.
+At this moment, the [name](#setting-function-name-that-checks-if-passed-primary-key-for-a-specific-table-exists-for-the-current-tenant) for such function has to be specified; otherwise, the builder can throw an exception.

 TODO